ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 16 - System shall not produce gas unless a flame is present

 #### Experimental Design
-Flame was held up to the flame sensor and the output was observed.
+Flame was held up to the flame sensor and the output voltage was observed.

 #### Results
 The output of the flame sensor did not change from 0 volts.
 A new flame sensor has been ordered, the original flame sensor does not perform as expected.